Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: The finite-distance Gauss-Bonnet formalism

 \subsection{The finite-distance geometric angles}

 With the curvature of the optical manifolds established, we now define the geometric configuration of the lensing system at finite distances.
 We consider a light source located at a radial coordinate $r_\text{S}$ and a receiver (observer) located at $r_\text{R}$.
-In the non-asymptotically flat spacetime governed by the effective metrics derived in Section \ref{sec2}, we cannot assume these points lie at infinity.
+Even when the background and effective geometries are asymptotically flat in the usual sense, realistic lensing/polarimetry setups place the source $S$ and receiver $R$ at finite radii $r_S$ and $r_R$, so the endpoint angles $\Psi_{S,R}$ must be evaluated at finite distance rather than by assuming $r_S,r_R\to\infty$.

 We define the local angle $\Psi^{\pm}$ as the angle between the tangent vector of the light ray, $K^{i} = dx^{i}/dt$, and the radial unit vector, $e_{rad}^{i}$, measured within the optical manifold $M^{opt}_{\pm}$.
 The local angle represents the deviation of the photon's trajectory from the radial direction as measured by a local static observer.
 In terms of the optical metric components from Eq. \eqref{1.10}, the cosine of this angle is given by the inner product $\cos \Psi^{\pm} = \gamma_{rr}^{\pm} (e_{rad}^{r} K^{r})$.